-Mittal A., Saini V.K., Mishra M., Srivastava S. & Shukla Bhavya.
+Mittal A, Saini V.K, Mishra M, Srivastava S & Shukla Bhavya.
 (2022).
-Early Warning System in Hydropower Projects with a Case Study of its successful implementation in Rangit IV HEP.
-International Dam Safety Conference, Jaipur, India.
+Early Warning System in Hydropower Projects with a Case Study of its successful implementation in Rangit IV HEP, International Dam Safety Conference, Jaipur, India.

-Gol. (n.d.)
-Flood Early Warning System - A Warning Mechanism for Mitigating Disasters During Flood.
-Department of Administrative Reforms & Public Grievances.
+Gol. (n.d.)Flood Early Warning System - A warning mechanism for mitigating disasters during flood.
+Department of administrative reforms & public grievances. https://darpg.gov.in/sites/default/files/70.%20Flood%20Early%20 Warning%20SystemFLEWS-Documentation-Final.pdf

-https://darpg.gov.in/sites/default/files/70.%20 Flood%20 Early%20 Warning%20 System FLEWS-Documentation-Final.pdf

-Mishra M., Shukla S.D. & Srivastava S. (2023).
-Use of Disruptive Technology in Development of Comprehensive Early Warning System for Subansiri Lower HE Project of NHPC.
-The Institution of Engineers Conference, Assam, India.
+Mishra M, Shukla S D & Srivastava S.(2023).
+Use of Disruptive Technology in Development of Comprehensive Early Warning System for Subansiri Lower HE Project of NHPC, The Institution of Engineers Conference, Assam, India.

 Central Electricity Authority.
 (2024).
-Standard Operating Procedure for Early Warning System in Hydro Projects.
+Standard Operating Procedure for Early Warning System in Hydro Projects Early Warning System in Vulnerable Hydro Projects.

-A2: The Construction of a Floating Solar Power Plant, Mexico
+The Construction of a Floating Solar Power Plant

-Ministry for Europe and Foreign Affairs, Government of France
+Submitted by: Ministry for Europe and Foreign Affairs, Government of France

-The project is a 120 MWp floating solar power plant in Mexico, financed by a €150 million non-sovereign loan to Comisión Federal de Electricidad (CFE).
+The project is a 120 MWp floating solar power plant in Mexico, financed by a 150 million euros non-sovereign loan to Comisión Federal de Electricidad (CFE).
 It focuses on the energy sector and contributes to Mexico's objectives of increasing its renewable energy capacity.
 The total project budget is US\$167 million.

 Mexico has over a hundred hydroelectric power plants with a total capacity of 12.6 GW, representing 14.4 percent of installed capacity by 2022.
-These plants have varying load factors depending on the season and time of day and can even be low in certain watersheds with less favourable hydrology.
+These plants have varying load factors depending on the season and time of day and can even be low in certain watersheds with less favorable hydrology.
 This low utilization rate makes it possible to combine these facilities with photovoltaic generation facilities, which are highly complementary.

 In Mexico, the potential installed capacity of floating solar power plants is estimated at 18 GW, including 2.2 GW on dams operated by the CFE.
-In the short and medium term, these dams represent an opportunity for CFE to rapidly increase its investments in solar photovoltaic power on federal property, and thus contribute to the national targets for renewable energy (50 percent of the mix by 2050).
+In the short and medium term, these dams represent an opportunity for CFE to rapidly increase its investments in solar photovoltaic power on federal property, and thus contribute to the national targets for renewable energies (50 percent of the mix by 2050).

 The project aims to increase electricity production capacity from renewable energies by supporting CFE in the development of Mexico's first floating solar power plant project, with a strong replicative dimension.
-The investment project has been entrusted by CFE to Fideicomiso de Energias Limpias (FIDE), which will sign a contract with a single service provider through an open international bidding process, complying with the Mexican Public Procurement Code.
+The investment project is entrusted by CFE to Fideicomiso Energias Limpias (FIEL), which will sign a contract with a single service provider through an open international bidding process, complying with the Mexican Public Procurement Code.

-Site selection (El Fuerte) was based on a multi-criteria analysis of 23 hydroelectric plants, taking into accounts technical attributes (reservoir, electrical equipment, network, etc.), socioenvironmental factors (physical environment, biological criteria, human environment, etc.) and climatic aspects (current and future risks).
+Site selection (El Fuerte) was based on a multi-criteria analysis of 23 hydroelectric plants, taking into accounts technical (reservoir, electrical equipment, network, etc.), socio-environmental (physical environment, biological criteria, human environment, etc.) and climatic aspects (current and future risks).
 The feasibility study will include a resilience study of the floating solar power plant and propose adaptation measures to address relevant infrastructure risks.